Group-Adaptive Threshold Optimization for Robust AI-Generated Text Detection

 \subsection{Early stopping method for the tradeoff curve}

-An optimization algorithm was implemented using a function from the \texttt{scipy.optimize} library, aiming to determine probability thresholds that satisfy specific fairness constraints \texttt{(acceptable\_disparity = [1.00, 0.30, 0.25, 0.21.
-0.20, 0.19, 0.15, 0.10])} while ensuring minimum performance thresholds for both performance criteria (ACC and F1).
+The \textit{\name} algorithm was implemented using functions from the \texttt{scipy.optimize} library, aiming to determine probability thresholds that satisfy specific fairness constraints \texttt{(acceptable\_disparity = [1.00, 0.30, 0.25, 0.21, 0.20, 0.19, 0.15, 0.15])} while ensuring minimum performance thresholds for both performance criteria (ACC and F1).
 The optimization in the \texttt{minimize} function was performed using the \texttt{L-BFGS-B} method.
+The figure is based on the RoBERTa-base model, and it uses different hyperparameters to get eight results with different relaxation methods.
 Early stopping is facilitated by the default values of \texttt{ftol} and \texttt{gtol} in \texttt{L-BFGS-B}.
 Additionally, the \texttt{learning rate} was set to \(10^{-3}\) to enable controlled and stable updates during optimization, and a \texttt{penalty} parameter was set to \(10\) to strengthen the L2 penalty in the loss function.
 Furthermore, minimum performance thresholds for accuracy and F1-score were enforced based on the performance observed for each group when applying a static threshold of 0.5 and a ROC-based threshold.
 As stricter fairness constraints are imposed, these minimum thresholds are gradually relaxed.